Convolutional codes from unit schemes: Further Fourier/Vandermonde units

-\begin{theorem} The free distance of the code generated by $G[z]$ above is $n^2$. \end{theorem} The proof is omitted.
+\begin{proposition} The free distance of the code generated by $G[z]$ above is $n^2$. \end{proposition} The proof is omitted.
 Note that each $e_i$ generates a $(n,1,n)$ code and that any non-zero combination of $r$ of the $e_i$ has distance $\geq (n-r+1)$.
-The general proof then depends on Corollary \ref{distance} and is done by showing directly that $f[z]G[z]$ has distance $\geq n^2$ for a polynomial $f[z]$.

-By Proposition \ref{jerome} or Theorem \ref{first} $G[z]$ is noncatastrophic.
+By Proposition \ref{jerome} $G[z]$ is noncatastrophic.
 It is fairly easy to show this directly and we give an independent proof and produce the control/check matrix.

 \begin{lemma} Let $G[z] = e_0+e_1z+\ldots + e_{n-1}z^{n-1}$ as above.

 (i) Define $H(z) = e_0^*$.
 Then $G[z]H(z) = 1$.

 (ii) Define $K[z]= (e_1^*,e_2^*, \ldots,e_{n-1}^*) - (e_0^*, \un{0}, \ldots, \un{0}) - (\un{0},e_0^*, \un{0}, \ldots, \un{0})z - \ldots - (\un{0}, \un{0}, \ldots, \un{0}, e_0^*)z^{n-1}$ where $\un{0}$ is the $n\ti 1$ zero matrix.
 Then $G[z]K[z] = 0_{1\ti (n-1)}$ and $K[z]$ has rank $n-1$. \end{lemma} \begin{proof} These follow by direct multiplication on noting $e_ie_j^*= \delta_{ij}$ (Kronecker delta).